anna-ip/Button-app/README.md

 # Button App

-An app displaying info about different repos on Github depending on the counter.
+An app displaying info about cool repos on Github depending on the counter.
 Built with React and styled with React-JSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).